March 25, 2008

 1. Execution of Kurds

 According to statistics published by International human rights organisations, Iran executed at least 94 people in 2005, 117 in 2006, 317 in 2007 and up to 370 in 2008.
 Many of these executions are public, and often sentences are handed down in the absence of legitimate court proceedings.
 For example in November 2009, Ehsan Fattahian was executed having been accused of associating with the illegal organization Komala and the following January 2010, a political prisoner called Fasih Yasamani was also executed.
-Both underwent a exposure to torture in attempts to extract confessions and denied a fair trial.
+Both were tortured to extract confessions and denied a fair trial.